 What do Baby Reindeer and Richard III have in common?
-Netflix and Steve Coogan’s production company Baby Cow, have both been sued for libel over their portrayal of “real people” in their TV and film productions.
+The production companies behind them have both been sued for libel over their portrayal of “real people” in their TV and film productions.
 The recent cases highlight the risk of a defamation claim if care is not taken to ensure the production fairly portrays the depicted person.

-Netflix has come under fire following the phenomenal success of its show Baby Reindeer, that tells the story of comedian Richard Gadd’s interactions with his female stalker, Martha.
-The woman who claims to be the real-life Martha, Fiona Harvey, is suing Netflix for $170 million in damages.
+Following the phenomenal success of its show Baby Reindeer, which tells the story of comedian Richard Gadd’s interactions with his stalker, Martha, Netflix has come under fire from the woman who claims to be the real-life Martha, Fiona Harvey.
+She is suing Netflix for $170 million in damages.

 In the show, Martha stalks Gadd for six months hanging around his house, work and bombarding him with emails, tweets and voicemails.
 Martha has criminal convictions for stalking and harassment and pleads guilty to harassing Gadd at the end of the show.

-Harvey came forward as ‘the real Martha’ following internet sleuths linking her to the show.
+Harvey has stepped forward to claim she is ‘the real Martha’ following internet sleuths linking her to the show.
 She claims that Netflix’s portrayal of her character is defamatory as she has no criminal convictions and her interactions with Gadd did not amount to harassment.
 Her legal team have asked Netflix to produce the “41,000 emails” and “350 hours of voicemail messages” that Gadd is depicted receiving in the show.

 In the UK, Baby Cow and Pathe Productions are facing allegations of libel for the portrayal of university academic, Richard Taylor, in a film about the discovery of Richard III’s remains.